 All costs are built into your monthly payment.

 Once your IVA has been accepted, the fees you pay will be:

-The Supervisor’s fees cover the ongoing work involved in running your IVA and is calculated as a percentage of “realisations”: typically it is charged at 15-18% of any money received by the Supervisor and distributed to your lenders, such as your monthly contributions, any assets (e.g. the equity in your property, successful PPI mis-selling claims) and windfalls (e.g. an inheritance) that you receive during the term of your IVA), or £1,750 plus 15% of any funds received other than the monthly contributions.
+It is typically charged at 15-18% of any money received by the Supervisor, such as your monthly contributions and any assets and windfalls (e.g. the equity in your property, successful PPI mis-selling claims and an inheritance that you receive during the term of your IVA), or £1,750 plus 15% of any funds received other than the monthly contributions.

 Disbursements are payments made to third parties to cover essentials such as the cost of registering the IVA with the Insolvency Service and the insurance (bond), which is a legal requirement.

 How much you will pay in fees will be clearly set out in your IVA proposal.
 They must be approved by your creditors and may be changed before the proposal is accepted.

 We do not directly provide solutions, we offer a no obligation referrals to trusted providers of appropriate solutions and receive a fee from these providers if customers agree to these solutions.
 All of the insolvency practitioners that we work with are authorised to act as insolvency practitioners in the UK, by The Insolvency Practitioner’s Association or the Institute of Chartered Accountants in England and Wales.